A Story of God's Faithfulness

-The church soon grew, and more space was needed – so in 1868, the building you see pictured here was built.
-The church became known as Mill Street Baptist, and here it would remain for 97 years, serving the people of Bedford and worshipping Jesus.
+The church soon grew, and more space was needed – so in 1868, the building you see pictured on the right was built.
+The church became known as Mill Street Baptist Church, and here it would remain for 97 years, worshipping Jesus and serving the people of Bedford.

 A New Vision

-It’s now 1965, and under the leadership of John Cooper, the bold decision is made to relocate the church to a newly-developing housing estate in North Bedford.
-It was on the church’s collective heart to see the people of North Bedford reached by the Gospel, and this area quickly became known as “Brickhill”.
-Brickhill Baptist was born – and we still occupy this site today.
-The photo shows the official opening, with even the Mayor of Bedford in attendance.
+It’s now 1965, and under the leadership of John Cooper, the bold decision is made to relocate the church to a newly-developing housing estate in the north of Bedford.
+It was on the church’s collective heart to see the people of north Bedford reached by the Gospel, and this area quickly became known as “Brickhill”.
+Brickhill Baptist Church was born – and we still occupy this site today.
+The photo shows the official opening, with the Mayor of Bedford in attendance.

 Sadly, John Cooper died not long after the move to Brickhill – but in 1969, Peter Ledger moved from Bristol to Brickhill to lead the church, and during this period some radical change took place.

 Brickhill Baptist grew and grew.
-The church came into a fresh understanding of who the Holy Spirit was and a massive spiritual transformation took place.
-Elders were appointed, the church building was expanded to accomodate more people, and church planting became an integral part of the mission.
-Brickhill Baptist became part of New Frontiers; a family of churches that work together.
-Peter stepped down in 1997 and Paul Woodward, whom Peter had brought onto the team, began to lead.
+The church came into a fresh understanding of who the Holy Spirit is and a massive spiritual transformation took place.
+Elders were appointed, the church building was expanded to accommodate more people, and church planting became an integral part of the mission.
+Brickhill Baptist Church became part of New Frontiers, a family of churches working together.
+Peter stepped down from leading the church in 1997 and Paul Woodward, whom Peter had brought onto the team, began to lead.

 God was ever-faithful, and Paul’s leadership established the church on a foundation of God’s grace while sending people out to other churches across the world.